ELC/elc.github.io-content/blog/2019-times-tables.md

 <!-- PELICAN_BEGIN_SUMMARY -->

-After looking to a Mathologer Video about a beautiful pattern emerged from time tables, I decided to use it as a challenge and write a script to do the same with Python.
-Animations Included!
+Explore the mesmerizing patterns of times tables with Python!
+In this blog post, we present an alternative implementation to the famous Mathologer's video where beautiful patterns emerge from times tables.
+Burkard highlights how stunning patterns arise from these tables and utilizes Wolfram Mathematica to demonstrate these patterns in greater detail.
+This blog post aims to showcase a similar implementation using Python.

 <!-- PELICAN_END_SUMMARY -->

-First, let's introduce the video I mentioned, in this video a very nice patterns emerges in something called "Times Tables"
+For those unfamiliar with the concept, it is recommended to view the video that served as inspiration for this post.
+It provides a comprehensive explanation of what Times Tables are.

 <iframe width="900" height="506" src="https://www.youtube.com/embed/qhbuKbxJsk8" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-These animations were made using Wolfram Mathematica, but in Python, there are enough tools to achieve the same.
+This post provides an alternative approach to generate similar animations to the ones seen in the video, using Python and its libraries such as Matplotlib and IPython.

-This is the results built with Python:
+The following animations were created using Python and its supporting libraries.

 ![times-table-2-100]({static}images/times_tables/times-tables-2-100-thumbnail.png){: .narrow .b-lazy width=613 data-src=/blog/images/times_tables/times-tables-2-100.png }

-Now I will examine the code used to produced the previous image and also how to create animations, there will be a [**link to a online notebook**](#notebook) in case you want to experiment yourself.
-In this post I will show you several scenarios:
+Bringing this captivating video to life with Python is made easy with the help of a Jupyter Notebook.
+Explore the examples and discover the beauty of Times Tables for yourself by following along.
+With all the necessary dependencies already installed, the [Jupyter Notebook](https://elc.github.io/link/times_table_binder){: target="_blank"} is the perfect platform for experimentation and hands-on learning

-- Static Version (as the one seen above)
+In this post, multiple examples are provided, including:

-- Parametric Version: Where you can change with sliders the values and experiment by yourself.
+- A static version, as shown above An interactive, parametric version where you can experiment by adjusting values with sliders
-- Animate Construction Line by Line: Where the factor and the number of points is fixed but each line is plot one at a time
+- An animated construction, line by line, where the factor and number of points remain fixed, but each line is plotted one at a time
-- Animate Construction Point by Point: Where the factor and the lines are fixed but each frame increases the number of points
+- An animated construction, point by point, where the factor and lines are fixed, but the number of points increases with each frame
-- Animate Construction Factor by Factor: Where the lines and the number of points are fixed but the factor increases (The one shown at the end of the video), first monochrome and then with the rainbow effect seen in the video.
+- An animated construction, factor by factor, where the lines and number of points remain fixed, but the factor increases, first in monochrome and then with a rainbow effect.n with the rainbow effect seen in the video.

-    **Note**: After each of the scenarios there will be both an **interactive** (Jupyter Widget) and a **static** (image or animation) representation of the code, the interactive is built through a backend so **please be patient** to see the results since each time you move the slider, the full animation is re-calculated.
-The **static** representation is useful for low-speed connections and for a faster **result** but it can't be changed or experimented with.
+    **Note**: It's important to note that after exploring each scenario, both an interactive and a static representation of the code will be provided.
+The interactive version is built using Jupyter widgets, allowing you to adjust parameters and see the results in real-time.
+However, this also means that each time the sliders are moved, the full animation needs to be re-calculated, so some patience is required.
+On the other hand, the static representation is optimized for faster display and can be useful for low-speed connections.
+It should be noted that the static representation cannot be adjusted or experimented with.

 Requirements: